 The Membership Committee compiled informal rules and procedures to make our electronic communications more enjoyable and less annoying or bothersome for others.

 - Be sure to include a descriptive subject line.
 Emails received with no subject may likely be perceived as spam by an email filter and be deleted before reaching the recipient’s inbox.

 - Personal replies and responses to list serve questions and discussion topics are of interest to others on this list.
 But, please avoid responding to a question as “Reply All” or “Me Too”.
 Only reply to the person asking the question.
 If you have asked the question, please compile the answers (i.e. using survey monkey, excel, etc.) and send the question and compiled answers to the group.

-- The listserv should be used only for matters of relevance to EMARC.
+- CORD Connects should be used only for matters of relevance to EMARC.

-- Always remember that the listserv contains members of different backgrounds, policies, religions, politics, etc. The list serve cannot be used for dissemination of religious beliefs, political beliefs, jokes, personal stories or social policy.
+- Always remember that CORD Connects contains members of different backgrounds, policies, religions, politics, etc. The community cannot be used for dissemination of religious beliefs, political beliefs, jokes, personal stories or social policy.
 Please be respectful of others.